Cuppacumbalong Homestead: De Salis family

 Leopold Fabius Dietegen Fane de Salis (1816–1898), pastoralist and politician, was born on 26 April 1816 in Florence, Italy, the fourth son of Jerome Fane, fourth Count de Salis, the third son by his third wife Henrietta, a daughter of William Foster (bishop).
 Sir William Foster Stawell, later the Chief Justice of the Supreme Court of the colony of Victoria was his first cousin.

 De Salis was educated at the English public school Eton College, before completing further studies in sheep farming near Jedburgh, in Scotland.
 In 1840 at the age of 24, De Salis emigrated to New South Wales where he acquired with a partner the 'Darbalara Station' located on the Murrumbidgee River near Yass.
 In 1845 he established a run he called Jewnee pastoral station in the Riverina district as well as two others over an 8-year period.
 As a principal squatter, he was instrumental in opening up to the area to agriculture.
 After he disposed of these interests, the village (later the township) of Junee was established on this site.
 He married Charlotte MacDonald in 1844 with whom he had five children; Leopold William (1845–1930), Rodolph (1841–1876), George Arthur Charles, Henry Gubert (1858–1931) and Henrietta Nina (1848-1929).
 In 1855 the de Salis family bought and relocated to 'Cuppacumbalong' Station situated on the Murrumbidgee River.

 Cuppacumbalong was noted for its especially fine wool and magnificent draught horses.
 De Salis undertook a number of property improvements such as crop irrigation and was a local pioneer in the use of stock dams.
 The homestead was situated low to the river and was subsequently inundated on a number of occasions by flood waters during de Salis' time.

 Within six years of the family's arrival in the Queanbeyan district the Robertson Land Acts was passed into law in New South Wales.
 These measures were designed to wrest control of land away from the squatocracy and encourage the takeup of land by smaller more productive landholders (selectors).
-De Salis quickly registered several parcels of land under the names of various family members and dummies to retain ownership of 'the flats', the riverflats that backed onto the Murrumbidgee River.
+De Salis quickly registered several parcels of land under the names of various family members and dummies to retain ownership of 'the flats', the river flats that backed onto the Murrumbidgee River.
 In doing so he eventually consolidated his family's land holding and 'converted' his squatter run into a de facto 'freehold estate'.